 According to a Nielson Advertising Survey, Owned Media is a trusted format for consumers to receive information.
-Websites especially are a trusted source, and is the second most trusted format for a consumer to receive advertising message (Earned Media being is No. 1).
+Websites are especially a trusted source and are the second most trusted format for consumers to receive advertising messages (Earned Media being is No. 1).

-Earned Media (or free media) is broadly defined as consumers talking about your brand.
-It is usually content created by others (that you have not paid for) and in many ways is the online equivalent of word of mouth endorsements.
+Broadly defined, Earned Media (or Free Media) is consumers talking about your brand.
+It is usually content created by others (that you have not paid for) and, in many ways, is the online equivalent of word of mouth endorsements.

-For the purposes of our discussion here – earned media covers Social Proof such as testimonials, star ratings, reviews, endorsements and even social engagement stats plus User Generated Content such as images, videos, comments etc. and PR, all centered around your wine business.
+Earned Media covers Social Proof such as testimonials, star ratings, reviews, endorsements and even social engagement stats, plus User Generated Content such as images, videos, comments etc. and PR, centred around your wine business.

-The wine industry is no stranger to earned media – wine reviews, wine ratings and PR have long been a driving force.
-In the digital age, these are still important; it is we now have even more options.
+The wine industry is no stranger to Earned Media – wine reviews, wine ratings, and PR have long been a driving force.
+In the digital age, these are still important; we now have even more options.

-Simply means the content you pay to promote (or advertise).
-Paid media is a great way to promote content to generate more earned media and can also be used to drive traffic directly to your owned media properties.
+Paid Media means the content you pay to promote (or advertise).
+It’s a great way to promote content to generate more earned media and drive traffic directly to your owned media properties.

-AND thanks to the specific targeting and remarketing possibilities and the amazing opportunities to track and measure spend online, you simply cannot disregard paid media in your wine marketing mix in 2021.
+AND thanks to the specific targeting and remarketing possibilities and the fantastic opportunities to track and measure spending online, you cannot disregard paid media in your wine marketing mix in 2022.

 If you are using print publications for your paid media, see if there is an opportunity to combine their print and online channels in your advertising spend.
-This is a powerful option, and most traditional media outlets now offer some form of this combination in their advertising packages.
+Paid Media is a powerful option, and most traditional media outlets now offer some form of this combination in their advertising packages.

 Why is earned media so important?

-Do not get me wrong – all three types of media have a very strong role to play in your wine marketing strategy.
-As a content marketing tactic, though, earned media is possibly the most impactful.
+Don’t get me wrong – all three types of media have a decisive role to play in your DTC wine marketing strategy.
+As a content marketing tactic, though, earned Media is possibly the most impactful.
+Why?

-And we all know – no one is going to buy from you if they don’t Know, Like and Trust you.
-This is not something specific to the online world either – it’s just normal human behaviour.
+And we all know – no one will buy from you if they don’t Know, Like, and Trust you.
+This is not specific to the online world either – it’s just normal human behaviour.

-Trust is an extremely powerful component in your marketing and sales funnel.
+Trust is a compelling component in your marketing and sales funnel.

 Types of Earned Media

 - Positive organic: this is our favourite kind!
-It’s unprompted and genuine and usually evolves as a result of an experience with your brand such as visiting your cellar door or buying your wine.
+It’s spontaneous and genuine and usually evolves due to an experience with your brand, such as visiting your cellar door or buying your wine.

-So now that you have a better understanding of earned media and the important role it plays in exposing your wine brand to possible customers; let’s look at five ways how you can be incorporating it into your wine marketing strategy.
+So now that you have a better understanding of earned media and its vital role in exposing your wine brand to possible customers let’s look at five ways to incorporate it into your wine marketing strategy.

 Take a look around your world.
 What you may consider mundane or ordinary is someone’s extraordinary.

-As mentioned above, earned media is broadly defined as consumers talking about your brand – so by creating quality, engaging content that serves a useful purpose, adds insight, educates or entertains, your target audience will share.
-Thus enabling consumers to talk about your brand – creating more reach and exposure for your wines!
+As mentioned above, Earned Media is broadly defined as consumers talking about your brand – so by creating quality, engaging content that serves a valuable purpose, adds insight, educates or entertains, your target audience will share.
+Thus, enabling consumers to talk about your brand – creating more reach and exposure for your wines!

 Let’s face it – the most credible advertising comes straight from the people we know and trust!

-In the latest Nielsen report – more than eight-in-10 global respondents (83%) said they completely or somewhat trust the recommendations of friends and family.
+In a Nielsen report – more than eight-in-10 global respondents (83%) said they completely or somewhat trust the recommendations of friends and family.

 If consumers and the Press are saying awesome things about your wines, show us!
-Add customer reviews to your website and share on your social media pages.
+Add customer reviews to your website and share those wine reviews and awards far and wide on your social media channels.

-So you got a bad review on TripAdvisor.
+So you got a bad review.
 Deal with it quickly.

-The everyday consumer is becoming increasingly savvy to online reviews.
-They can easily see through fake, unnecessarily disgruntled or over-zealous reviewers.
+The everyday consumer is becoming increasingly savvy to online reviews, and they can easily see through fake, unnecessarily disgruntled or over-zealous reviewers.

 If someone genuinely had a bad experience at your cellar door – answer the review.
-Explain the outcomes you are taking to improve the service or what the extenuating circumstances were.
+Explain the outcomes you are taking to improve the service or the extenuating circumstances.

 Never get into a name calling match!
 Just state your case and move on.